From idea shape to shipped system.

 - — Weekly 30-minute review with a decision-maker

-- — Honest answers when I push on scope
+- — Honest answers when scope gets challenged

 Fractional Head of AI Product